luigiascio/Data-Mining-2/README.md

 ---

-Additionally, the complete report is available in the file `Imbd_report.pdf`.
+Additionally, the complete report is available in the file `Project_Albani_Ascione_Maitino.pdf`.